msaroufim/mynotes/gpumodeprep.md

 Why MLIR?

-TMA transforms - tile your input
+TMA transforms - tile your input once and share it everywhere

 You've worked on a lot of languages DEX, IIC Hopper is your lowest level one yet